abraia/abraia-multiple/README.md

 ### API usage:

-The fluent design of the Abraia API makes easy to compress and transform images.
+Abraia API makes easy to compress and transform images.
 You just need to define the source of the image, the transformation operation, and the sink for the resultant image.

 ```python
 import abraia